wp-plugins/georeg-lite/readme.txt

 == Screenshots ==

 1. Capture the IP address, country name, and country code when a new user registers.
+2. View your WordPress users and see which countries are the most popular.
+3. The geographic data is even visible while editing a user.

 == Changelog ==